postpixorg/ai-postpix/README.txt

 - **Featured Image Setting** - Use the 'Set as Featured Image' function to instantly designate your selected visual as the leading image of your post.
 - **Library Save Function** - With just a click, you can save all your created visuals directly to your WordPress media library.
 - **PC Download Option** - Download and stockpile your favorite visuals directly to your computer with a simple click, giving you offline access and backup.
+- **[[PREMIUM]] Improve My Prompt** - Analyze and refine your written prompt to make it more detailed, offering you 5 improved prompt suggestions to elevate your visual creation process!
+- **[[PREMIUM]] Image Style Selection** – Choose from dozens of styles to make your visuals more captivating and to match your exact preferences.

 == Don't Know How to Write Prompts?
 No Problem! ==